Finding Your Target Audience

 Even worse, despite the many, many hours I spent writing all kinds of promotional posts, I got nothing but crickets.
 I would post on as many different platforms as I could find but nothing really got any attention.

-It was really demoralizing.
+It was really demoralising.
 Not only was I doing something I strongly disliked, but it wasn’t even giving me results.

 From then on, they would reply to all my posts and we would talk about the details of the story and all the topics the comic addressed.
 That’s when things started becoming enjoyable for me because I was actually getting people frequently replying to my posts.
 It was primarily that same little group I started with, but I didn’t care, people we’re engaging with my content!

-I’m not going to pretend like I have a massive audience yet (in fact, it’s still rather small), but I still think there’s a major lesson to take away from my experience.
+I’m not going to pretend like this led to massive success for me, but I still think there’s a major lesson to take away from my experience.
 I found that to have a successful marketing campaign, I had to find my target audience.
 I had to seek out the people who were just as passionate as I was about my comic.

 What I failed to notice at first was that I was making my posts too generic.
 I was trying to reach as broad of an audience as I could, and in doing so, I wasn’t really appealing to anyone in particular.
 Once I started constructing posts that would target my core audience, the people who were looking for exactly what I was giving, only then did I start receiving a positive reception to my posts.